rohanputhukudy/dotfiles/README.md

 # Dotfiles
-A collection of some of my dotfiles for vim, chunkwm, and zsh
+A collection of some of my dotfiles for vim, kwm, and zsh